 Unlike every other country I’ve previously been to, there is a huge 2nd-hand market for nearly everything in Japan.
 And all the stuff is usually in pristine condition.
-Books, games, electronics, clothing and magazines.
-Yeah used mags.
-You can just buy the latests issue of your favorite paper for maybe half the price you’d normally pay.
-Fun fact: All theses fashion magazines aimed at young women contain big supplements like a small, cheap pocket bag,especially made for this edition, by a big fashion company.
+Books, games, electronics, clothing, and magazines.
+Yeah, used mags.
+You can just buy the latest issue of your favorite paper for maybe half the price you’d normally pay.
+Fun fact: All these fashion magazines aimed at young women contain big supplements like a small, cheap pocket bag, specially made for this edition, by a big fashion company.
 I bet that most girls (like my girl) buy these mags only for the little extras.
 And I can’t blame them.

-You play through a game and then you sell it
+You play a game and then you sell it

-Stores selling used videogames are quite popular in France as well, but on a whole different scale popularity and quality wise.
-In Germany there is only GameStop which are buying used games from their customers, but like in France this isn’t really an option if you’re not in desperate need for some instant cash.
+Stores selling used video games are quite popular in France as well, but on a whole different scale popularity and quality wise.
+In Germany, there is only GameStop which are buying used games from their customers, but like in France, this isn’t really an option if you’re not in desperate need of some instant cash.

 Used manga and helpful staff who introduce you to hentai

 On my visit to Japan, I went nuts buying used books.
 Every night I went out for a little stroll in our neighborhood.
 Taking pictures at night and exploring the city at the same time is one of my favorite things to do.
 There was a little second-hand bookstore just a few minutes walking distance away to which I went nearly every night.

 Yeah, they knew me there.
 It was the place where I picked up a big part of my first Japanese manga.
 A Book Off was close nearby but I usually skipped that one.
 The selection of e-Books was just better and it was somewhat a very cozy place to visit and browse.
 So my favorite little place for buying used books was this little store on the picture below.